tonywok/tonywok.github.io/_posts/2020-06-24-the-command-pattern.md

 I’m going to choose the admin dashboard because it’s pretty broadly applicable and most software projects have at least some notion of an admin dashboard.
 However, **at a high-level**, I think you could apply almost everything below to pretty much any domain you want.

-So from here on out, our “program” is an “admin dashboard”.
+So from here on out, our “program” is an admin dashboard.

 In my experience an admin dashboard usually serves two main roles: